 The committee will review nominees and select the class of inductees.

-Nomination Criteria An Athletic Hall of Fame committee appointed by the Head of School will review nominees and select the class of inductees based on the criteria below.
-Student-Athlete
+Nomination Criteria An Athletic Hall of Fame committee appointed by the head of school will review nominees and select the class of inductees based on the criteria below.
+Student Athletes

 Must be a graduate of USM (or any of its predecessor schools) at least 10 years beyond graduation.